SafeBook

 Surveillance Reality

-• Different locations' privacy laws vary making travelers uncertain about their rights.
+• Privacy laws vary by location making travelers uncertain about their rights.

-• Surveillance alters behavior, with widespread surveillance fosters "passive trust in invisibility", where individual's assume privacy when no evidence of monitoring is visible
+• Widespread surveillance has fostered "passive trust in invisibility", where individual's assume privacy when monitoring is not visible.

 Privacy Expectations

-• Surveillance in highly public spaces (e.g. lobbies, stores, etc.) are accepted as security measures.
+• Surveillance is accepted as security measures in highly public spaces (e.g. lobbies, stores, etc.) .

-• Individuals perceive audio surveillance in hybrid (public/private) spaces negatively.
+• Audio surveillance in hybrid spaces (public/private) is perceived negatively.

 User Preferences